vahidk/EffectiveTensorflow/README.md

 yhat = tf.squeeze(tf.matmul(f, w), 1)

 # The loss is defined to be the l2 distance between our estimate of y and its
 # true value.
-We also added a shrinkage term, tp ensure the resulting weights
+We also added a shrinkage term, to ensure the resulting weights
 # would be small.
 loss = tf.nn.l2_loss(yhat - y) + 0.1 * tf.nn.l2_loss(w)